BLOG

 4. For their final line of defense, ES&S falls back on obfuscation.
 The manufacturer explains that the tabulator uses the same set of codes to interpret both marked ovals and barcodes.
 For example, the code assigned to a candidate whose oval is located in the second row of the sixth column on the first side of the first page of a printed ballot would be 02060101.
 The barcoded votes for that candidate contain a reference to that same spot—02060101.

-Commissioners working to protect voters would have scoffed and said, “If the voter hasn’t verified it, we don’t care how the tabulator reads it.
+If any commissioners had been working to protect voters, they would scoffed and said, “If the voter hasn’t verified it, we don’t care how the tabulator reads it.
 Stop yammering about irrelevant technicalities and bring us a BMD with the good features of the ExpressVote and voter-verifiable ballots.”

 None of the commissioners scoffed.

-Staff contributed additional weak arguments to help make ES&S’s case:
+Staff contributed additional weak arguments to help ES&S sell their machines:

 • Staff pointed out that they found no problems with the barcodes when they tested the systems.
 They did not mention that the machines used by Election-Day voters will be at risk of mis-programming, while the machines provided by ES&S for testing were not.